 Preparing illustrations and figures:

-Please note that IJPO can only publish ten figures in each article.
+Please note that the International Journal Of Paediatric Orthopaedics (IJPO) can only publish ten figures in each article.
 If you have more than ten figures and feel that all are essential to the understanding, please make this clear in your covering letter, explaining why the figures are needed.
 Figures and tables should be sequentially referenced.
 Authors should include all relevant supporting data with each article.

 Figures should be provided as separate files and should not be included in the main text of the submitted manuscript or include within them the figure legend.
 Each figure should comprise only a single file.
 There is no charge for the use of color.
 Authors should make every effort to preserve the anonymity of the patient by removing or concealing any identifiable features, including birthmarks and tattoos.
 Please take extra care with images of the head and face, ensuring that only the relevant features are shown.
 Publication of facial images will be subject to approval by the Editor-in-Chief.